-Skills & Expertise Needed: Persons elected to serve on the Committee on the Office of the General Assembly should be: grounded in the Constitution of the PC(USA); concerned about the church; able to work well with and have respect for others; creative and energetic; able to provide leadership; competent in financed and business administration, communications and technology, and meeting planning (including an ability to think strategically about the program and format of General Assemblies) knowledgeable about church polity, governing body relations, ecumenical relations, church history and, have a broad understanding of the church and its resources.
+Skills & Expertise Needed: Persons elected to serve on the Committee on the Office of the General Assembly should be: grounded in the Constitution of the PC(USA) and its polity including the relationships of the church’s councils, ecumenical and justice ministries; able to work well as part of a team that celebrates diversity and engagement; creative and energetic in leadership; competent in financial administration, communications and technology; and able to think strategically about the program and format of General Assemblies.

-Time Requirement: Approximately 13 days (on the Assembly year), which includes two meetings (Fall, Winter), and attendance at General Assembly.
-Approximately 8 days on the Assembly non-year.
+Time Requirement: Approximately 13 days each year which includes two meetings (Fall, Winter), attendance at General Assembly and occasional participation in sub committees.

 The Committee on Mission Responsibility Through Investment (MRTI) is responsible for implementing General Assembly policy related to mission responsibility through investment.
 MRTI assists the church at all levels to utilize its investments as key instruments to promote its mission goals in society.
 MRTI provides leadership for effective engagement of the private sector in partnership with ecumenical colleagues in the United States, and in collaboration with indigenous churches, ecumenical bodies and local groups in other nations.
 Current priority issues include climate change, human rights, environmental performance, sweatshops, banking practices, violent video games, and child sex trafficking.